solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 ## Upgrade Azure Database for PostgreSQL Flexible Server versions

 Sometimes, just upgrading versions may be the solution to an issue.
-Flexible Server supports PostgreSQL versions 5.7 and 8.0.
-Migrating from on-premises PostgreSQL 5.x to PostgreSQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
-Consult the [Microsoft documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/migrate/PostgreSQL-on-premises-azure-db/08-data-migration) for more information regarding PostgreSQL Azure migrations, including major version changes.
+Flexible Server currenlty supports PostgreSQL versions 11 through 16.
+Migrating from on-premises PostgreSQL to PostgreSQL Flexible Server 16 delivers some major performance improvements.

 ## Customizing the container runtime